dolthub/data-analysis/nimby-vs-yimby/README.md

 We can see that the spread is quite severe.
-Some counties have over two standard deviations more real estate developments more than the mean value (per capita).
-Some other counties lag behind by having their per capita number lower than one standard deviation below the mean.
+Some counties have over two standard deviations more real estate developments than the mean value (per capita).
+Some other counties lag behind by having their per capita number below one standard deviation from the mean.
 Let us look into some outliers on both extremes to try getting some ideas for explanation.

 What are top 10 counties we know of with highest per capita number of new real estate projects?